 Biological farming is not a new idea; it has been practiced by farmers for thousands of years around the world!
 It is seeing a resurgence of interest among farmers today as they seek practical and sustainable alternatives to the current conventional management practices, in particular their increasing reliance on pesticides, herbicides, and artificial fertilizers.
 Today’s biological methods have the advantage of modern technology as well as scientific principles and methods which allow the farmer to more accurately test and more closely monitor the overall health of their farm while letting the natural systems work.
 It’s recognized as a cycle and a system as much as a method of farming!

 Our search for a healthy soil, healthy plant, and healthy product lead us to biological agriculture practices, and we truly believe that this method of farming offers a product with superior health for you and your family.
-Biological practices are largely compliant with organic standards, and our blueberries, raspberries, and blackberries will continue to be certified.
-As the health of our farm improves through the use of these practices and we are able to use less and less product (of any kind) on our fruit, we will consider certifying more of our ground and crops, but at this time we believe that the overall health of the farm is more important than a piece of paper with a certification.
+Biological practices are largely compliant with organic standards, and our blueberries, raspberries, and blackberries will continue to be certified and be farmed biologically.
+As the health of our farm improves and becomes balanced through the use of biological practices and our fields need less and less product (of any kind), we believe our customers will be able to tell, from the improved taste, size and nutritional content.
+Since we deal directly with our customers and they can see and taste for themselves what we are doing here, we will not pursue getting any more of our ground certified organic.
+We believe that the overall health of the farm is more important than a piece of paper with a certification, which is only necessary when you are purchasing your food from a great distance and you do not know the farmer.
 This is not just a long term commitment for us, it’s a way of farming and living that is key to our mission to bring you farm fresh produce that is not only tasty, but nutritionally beneficial to you and your family!